 Explore all of Mimion, from its prehistoric times to the rise of queendoms and vast empires.
 Monarchies give way to democracy, and technology grows in tandem with naturalism as Mimians voyage among the stars.

-Don’t forget to stop back at The Infinite Bard to enjoy all the other free fiction there!
+Also stop back at The Infinite Bard to enjoy all the other free fiction there!